lessy-community/lessy/docs/api/authorizations.md

-# Authentication (API)
+# Authorizations (API)

-Almost all API requests require authentication which is based on a JsonWebToken system.
+Almost all API requests require authorization which is based on a JsonWebToken system.
 We will discuss how to get user token later in this document.

-Important note: unless it is specified, the endpoints requiring authentication also require that user accepted current terms of service.
+Important note: unless it is specified, the endpoints requiring authorization also require that user accepted current terms of service.

-To authenticate through Lessy API, you have to send an `Authentication` HTTP header.
+To authorize requests to the Lessy API, you have to send an `Authorization` HTTP header.

 Example: